 - Correct the color.
 It isn’t necessary, but color correction can bring a drab video to life.

 - Export and save.
 Save multiple copies, and save at least one to a backup hard drive or the cloud.
 If your computer goes missing, all your work won’t be lost.

-The Value of Using an Enterprise Video Platform
+The Value of Using an Enterprise Video Hosting Platform

-How do you store all the videos you’ve created?
-How do you keep them organized?
-How do you make sure only some people can watch some videos, but not others?
-And how do you track who watched how much, and use that data for marketing and sales?
-The answer to all of the above is an online video platform like Vidyard.
+How do you host all the videos you’ve created?
+What will you do to keep them organized?
+How do you make sure only some people can watch some videos but not others?
+And how do you track who watched how much and use that data for marketing and sales?
+The answer to all of the above is an online video hosting platform like Vidyard.

 Video platforms offer a single, central space for hosting, sharing, organizing, and tracking your videos.
 Marketers can upload everything for distribution across the website, landing pages, and emails.
 They can also keep organized, creating topic or vertical-specific video hubs for prospects, employees, or salespeople.

-Video platforms put all your hard work to work and get those videos out into the world, so you can see the benefits.
+Video hosting platforms put all your hard work to work and get those videos out into the world so you can see the benefits.

 How to Make Great Videos: 6 Tips

 Now that you’ve mastered all the mechanics let’s talk about outcomes and getting the most video output for your budget and time.